 When arranging that dream trip or the family vacation, don’t try to save money at the last moment by skipping on travel insurance.
 The consequences if you do could cost more than the trip, as there could be some expensive risks you may not even have considered.

 There are so many uncertainties with travel these days that it is best to be prepared for every eventuality.
-A good travel insurance policy will offer excellent protection so you only need to worry about the weather in your destination and driving on the wrong side of the road (My favorite travel insurance provider is Allianz Travel.
-I’ve used numerous times for years).
+A good travel insurance policy will offer excellent protection so you only need to worry about the weather in your destination and driving on the wrong side of the road (My favorite travel insurance provider is World Nomads.
+I’ve used them numerous times for years).
 Here are the main reasons why that all important protection should not be skipped.

 Look for independent insurance rather than that from the tour operator you are using, just in case the tour operator goes bust.
 This would leave you both out of pocket, and your trip lost.
 You need cancellation coverage which is not too restricted as you may be the one cancelling the trip at the last moment, through events beyond your control, or illness.